craigbarnes/dte/docs/dte.md

 # Files

 `$DTE_HOME/rc`
 :   User configuration file.
-See [`dterc`] for a full list of
+See [`dterc`] for a full list of available
-    available commands and options or run "dte -b rc" to see the built-in, default config.
+    [commands][config-commands] and [options] or run "dte -b rc" to see the built-in, [default config].

 `$DTE_HOME/syntax/*`
 :   User syntax files.
-These override the syntax files that come with
+These override the [built-in syntax files] that
-    the program.
+    come with the program.
 See [`dte-syntax`] for more information or run "dte -b syntax/dte" for a basic example.

 `$DTE_HOME/file-history`
 :   History of edited files and cursor positions.
 Used only if the
     [`file-history`] option is enabled.

 `$DTE_HOME/command-history`
-:   History of `dterc` commands used while in command mode.
+:   History of `dterc` commands used while in [command mode].

 `$DTE_HOME/search-history`
-:   History of search patterns used while in search mode.
+:   History of search patterns used while in [search mode].

 `$XDG_RUNTIME_DIR/dte-locks`
 :   List of files currently open in a dte process (if the [`lock-files`]